ttempleton/dupcheck/README.md

 dupcheck <--of <files>...|--within <directories>...>
 ```

-* `--of` and `--within` used together will check the directories for duplicates of the files.
+* `--of` and `--within` used together will check for duplicates of the given files within the given directories.
-* `--of` used without `--within` will check the files' parent directories.
+* `--of` used without `--within` will check for duplicates of the files within the files' parent directories.
-* `--within` without `--of` will check the directories for any duplicate files.
+* `--within` used without `--of` will check the directories for any duplicate files.

-If dupcheck finds duplicate files, it will print the results in groups identified by the files' Blake2 hashes.
+If dupcheck finds duplicate files, it will print the found files in groups identified by the files' Blake2 hashes.

 ## Library